-To determine whether there is sufficient overlap in our entire dataset, the left panel of Figure 6 plots the distribution of the estimated propensity score for control units (empty bars) and for treated units (blue shaded bars).
+To determine whether there is sufficient overlap in our entire dataset, the left panel in Figure 6 plots the distribution of the estimated propensity score for control units (empty bars) and for treated units (blue shaded bars).
 The overlap of the propensity score distribution for treated and control units is small.
 Thus, we trim the data to drop units with extreme values for the estimated propensity score, following the procedure recommended by Crump et al. (2009).
-This trimming procedure amounts to dropping all observations for which the propensity score is above or below a threshold determined following a variance criterion.25
+This trimming procedure amounts to dropping all observations for which the propensity score is above or below a threshold determined following a variance criterion.26 We apply this methodology to our sample and

-$[\]overline{}^{24}$ The number of borders of a given region equals to 268 minus the number of regions within its country plus 1.
+$^{^{25}}$ The number of borders of a given region equals to 268 minus the number of regions within its country plus 1.
 The smallest number of borders corresponds to the 38 regions of Germany, with 231 borders.
 The largest number of borders corresponds to the 2 regions of Slovenia and Croatia, with 267 borders.
 The variable N{nm} is the (log) sum of the borders of the region pair.
 Thus, the values of N{nm} lie between $\ln{(231 \times 2)} = 6.1355$ and $\ln{(267 \times 2)} = 6.2804$.